Jacob Stallings Player Props: Marlins vs. Blue Jays

-The Miami Marlins, including Jacob Stallings (.371 on-base percentage in past 10 games, 121 points above season-long percentage), battle starting pitcher Jose Berrios and the Toronto Blue Jays at LoanDepot park, Monday at 6:40 PM ET.
+On Wednesday, Jacob Stallings (hitting .222 in his past 10 games) and the Miami Marlins play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 12:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Nationals.
+In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.

 Jacob Stallings Game Info & Props vs. the Blue Jays